What does volunteering at Braziers involve?

 - and if you are happy to (and we have some when you come) – feeding animals.

-Sometimes you will do the activities in a group and sometimes alone, there may be ongoing projects and every day there are tasks that need to be done.
-Volunteers are expected to take an active approach in taking on daily tasks and routines as well as taking responsibility for conducting and leading specific projects, if they feel comfortable doing so.
+Sometimes you will work in a group and sometimes alone.
+There may be ongoing projects that you can join and there are tasks that need doing each day.
+Volunteers are expected to take an active approach in taking on daily jobs and routines as well as bing responsible for conducting and leading projects, if they like.

 Where will I stay?

-You are likely to stay in our outbuildings, primarily in a lovely brick garden cottage, as the main house is usually used for the guests and residents.
+You will stay in the main house, or in one of our outbuildings, including a lovely brick garden cottage.
 You will share your room with a maximum of three other people of the same sex, but most often you will be in a twin room.
-Bedlinen are towels are provided, so you needn’t worry about those.
+Bedlinen and towels are provided.

 Whom will I meet there?

-Although some of our volunteers originate from the UK, many are from overseas, and for them, being at Braziers Park is an opportunity to experience and adapt to a foreign culture and improve their English.
-They also have the opportunity to meet other volunteers from different countries, who may also have different cultural backgrounds.
+Although some volunteers come from the UK, many are from overseas, For them, being at Braziers Park is a chance to experience and adapt to a foreign culture and improve their English.
+They also have the opportunity to meet people from different countries, with different cultural backgrounds.

-The volunteering week is approximately 30 hours over 5 days usually including one weekend day.
-A planning meeting is held every weekday morning at 9am to organise the daily tasks.
-The basic day is 9am until 4pm with a one hour break for lunch and a 30 minute tea break at 11am.
-There are duties that also require help at other times (such as preparing and cleaning up after the evening meal, locking up at night, etc).
-Regular ‘Sensory’ meetings are held where we gather to talk about things, to share experiences, explore ideas or issues.
-Volunteer attendance is encouraged but not compulsory.
+The volunteering week is about 30 hours over five days usually including one weekend day.
+A planning meeting is held each morning at 9.00 to organise the daily tasks.
+The work day is 9am until 4pm with a one-hour break for lunch and a 30-minute tea break at 11am.
+There are also duties that require help at other times (such as preparing and cleaning up after the evening meal, locking up at night, etc).
+Regular sensory meetings are held where we gather to talk about things, to share experiences, explore ideas or issues.
+Volunteer attendance is encouraged but not required.

-There is a weekly volunteers meeting – this is led by a resident, who will facilitate, take notes and relay any information to the community.
+There is a weekly volunteers meeting, led by a resident who will facilitate, take notes and relay any information to the community.

-What kind of character are you looking for?
+What kind of character are we looking for?

-As well as dilligent, kind, tolerant and conscientious we particularly appreciate
+As well as diligent, kind, tolerant and conscientious people, we particularly appreciate:

 - People with initiative